 #4) Seek Out a Formal Appraisal

-If you do want a hard and fast number for what your home is worth, then seek to find the appraised value of your home.
-The appraisal process typically occurs after you accept an offer on your home, but some people request one to understand the home’s true value.
+If you want a hard and fast number for what your home is worth, then seek to find the appraised value of your home.
+The appraisal process typically occurs after you accept an offer on your home, but some people request one to understand their home’s true value.

 Before an appraisal, you want to make sure that your home is in its best shape.
-A clean home without a list of necessary repairs will help you get a higher value for your home, even if these steps only sway the needle by a few hundred dollars.
+A clean home without a list of necessary repairs will help you get a higher appraisal on your home, even if these steps only sway the needle by a few hundred dollars.
 Take a few steps to increase your home value to make sure it appeals to buyers.

 Most real estate agents won’t recommend an appraisal unless you are officially ready to sell your home and have completed all of the steps to prepare it to go to market.
 Otherwise your appraisal might not truly reflect the value of the home — or at least what you think it’s worth.